 In this Article

-This Excel Tutorial demonstrates how to use the Excel SEARCH Function in Excel to locate the position of text within a cell, with formula examples.
+This tutorial demonstrates how to use the Excel SEARCH Function in Excel to locate the position of text within a cell.

 The SEARCH Function Finds a character or text string and returns it’s position in the cell.
 Not Case-sensitive.

 To use the SEARCH Excel Worksheet Function, select a cell and type:

 find_text – The string of text that you wish to find.